SH1R3F/SJU-users-app/README.md

-# Nuxt 3 Minimal Starter
+# Saudi Journalists Association v2.0 Users' App
+Built with nuxt 3 and tailwindcss
 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup